-This summer, we are celebrating 10 years of expert, one-to-one literacy tuition for disadvantaged children at Mauldeth Road Primary School in the Withington area of Manchester.
+During the summer of 2021, we celebrated 10 years of expert, one-to-one literacy tuition for disadvantaged children at Mauldeth Road Primary School in the Withington area of Manchester.
 Over the last 10 years, we have supported 205 children at this school enabling them to progress in their literacy and supporting them with getting back into the classroom.
 Andrea Harding, our Senior Literacy Tutor based at Mauldeth Road’s Literacy Lab since 2011, has seen many children grow in confidence in their reading and writing skills.
 Andrea’s own son attended the Literacy Lab many years ago.

 Andrea’s passion for supporting children on a one-to-one basis is second to none.
 She radiates the moment she begins talking about her role teaching children how to read.
 We often see children from the classroom asking to join Andrea in the Literacy Lab.